Lisa Kudrow: 1994–2004: Friends and worldwide recognition

-2004–present: Post-Friends
+2004–present: Later career

-Following Friends, Kudrow starred as protagonist Valerie Cherish on the single-season HBO series The Comeback (premiered June 5, 2005), about a has-been sitcom star trying for a comeback.
+Following Friends, Kudrow starred as protagonist Valerie Cherish on the experimental three-season HBO series The Comeback (premiered June 5, 2005), about a has-been sitcom star trying for a comeback.
 She also served as co-creator, writer, and executive producer.
 Nine years after the original season, HBO revived the series in 2014 for an abbreviated second season.
 Kudrow received two Emmy nominations for Outstanding Lead Actress in a Comedy Series for her work on The Comeback.
 Her production company is 'Is or Isn't Entertainment'.
 Kudrow serves as the executive producer for the U.S. version of the British television series Who Do You Think You Are?, in which celebrities trace their family trees.
 The subjects of the first series included Kudrow herself, in which it was discovered her great-grandmother was murdered in the Holocaust.

 Kudrow co-created an improvised comedy webseries, Web Therapy on Lstudio.com.
 The improv series, which launched online in 2008, has earned several Webby nominations and one Outstanding Comedic Performance Webby for Kudrow, who plays therapist Fiona Wallice.
 She offers her patients three-minute sessions over iChat.
 In July 2011, a reformatted, half-hour version of the show premiered on Showtime, before being cancelled in 2015 after four seasons.
 Kudrow has guest starred on multiple television series such as Cougar Town, BoJack Horseman, Angie Tribeca, Unbreakable Kimmy Schmidt, and Scandal.

 Kudrow has appeared in multiple comedic films such as Happy Endings, Hotel for Dogs, Easy A, Neighbors and its sequel Neighbors 2: Sorority Rising, Long Shot, and Booksmart.
 She also appeared in the romantic drama film P.S.
 I Love You and co-starred in the thriller film The Girl on the Train.

-In 2020, Kudrow played Hypatia of Alexandria in season 4 episode 12 of The Good Place "Patty", and starred as Maggie Naird in the Netflix comedy series, Space Force.
-She reunited with her Friends cast mates for an HBO Max unscripted television special titled Friends: The Reunion in May 2021.
-She is currently, along with Mary McCormack, an executive producer of the syndicated game show, 25 Words or Less; sometimes, Kudrow herself is one of the two celebrity guests playing with a contestant on the show.
+Along with Mary McCormack, Kudrow has been an executive producer of the syndicated game show 25 Words or Less since 2019; Kudrow herself sometimes plays as a celebrity guest on the show.
+Kudrow played Hypatia of Alexandria in a 2020 episode of The Good Place, and starred as Maggie Naird in the Netflix comedy series Space Force.
+She reunited with fellow Friends cast mates for the HBO Max unscripted television special Friends: The Reunion in May 2021.

-In December 2024, Kudrow starred as Lydia in the Netflix comedy-drama No Good Deed, a role for which she gained positive reviews from critics.
+Kudrow starred as Lydia in the Netflix comedy-drama No Good Deed in December 2024, earning positive reviews from critics.
+Kudrow reprised her role as Valerie Cherish in 2026 for the critically acclaimed third season of The Comeback.